jfo/blog/source/drafts/rust.md

 must be a `StdoutLock`.
 [StdoutLock](https://doc.rust-lang.org/std/io/struct.StdoutLock.html) is the
 struct that is returned by a call to `.lock()`.
 Also, it _must_ be mutable, because we're writing to it!
 You can't write to an immutable value, because that would be changing it, which means it's not immutable.

-Now, in main, I can create that lock once and pass it around:
+Now, in main, I can create that lock once and pass it in to the function I've
+made:

 ```rust
 #[allow(unused_must_use)]